nlp4everyone/face_ekyc/README.md

 - 🗃️ Vector Store: Qdrant
 - 🐥 RPS (Request Per Second): Currently, with my baseline setup, with NVIDIA 3060, this system reach approximately 33RPS ( Consumes nearly 6GB VRAM)
 <br />

+# ⭐ Long-term features:
+- 🌀 For commerce purpose: Providing APIs as API-token service, with expiration duration and revokcation plus long-term persistence (Postgres).
+Also, setup Rate-Limiter to restrict requests at time.
+- ⏰ For authentication APIs: use OAuth2PasswordBearer